mathiasroesler/server_tools/README.md

 * download, downloads files or directories from a remote server
 	* usage: server download [-h] [-t TARGET] [-r] [-p PORT] [-o OPTIONS] [-P PATH] server source

+For more information on a specific command run:

+    $ server [COMMAND] --help or server [COMMAND] -h

 ### Examples

 Begin with adding a server to the list of servers with the add command: